There’s nowhere in the world quite like Edinburgh on New Year’s Eve.

 Where else can you see Vikings wielding torches, kilted men dancing beneath a 12th-century castle, and an unforgettable display of fireworks?

 Scots are a seriously spirited bunch, and their New Year’s Eve party reflects that.
 Forget one night of celebrations – Hogmanay festivities span over the course of three days.

 Hogmanay (pronounced hog-mah-nay) is the Scots word for the final day of the year.
 Many of the country’s New Year traditions are linked to ancient Pagan rituals and Viking celebrations.

 Events on December 30th

-Location: Starts from three different points: High Street, South Bridge, and North Bridge
+Location: Starts from three different points: The Royal Mile (St Giles), South Bridge, and North Bridge